LISA McGUIGAN | Blazing her own Trail

 “I saw an opportunity for a brand that had all the components that wine must have plus something new… a hot label design.

 “I started to imagine the ultimate brand coming across my desk.
 I visualised it all, from the sales rep walking through the door to the price list and portfolio they leave behind.
 I foresaw everything that I wanted and wasn’t getting.
-That was how I modelled my first wine brand that I
+That was how I modelled my first wine brand that I launched in 1996.”

 That brand was originally called Hermitage Road, although it was later renamed Tempus Two following a ban on the use of the term ‘Hermitage’ outside of its French origins.